gowke/FORK_MANAGER/README.md

 to run cli installer without tkinter do python3 launcher.py -i agem,flax,goji -d /home/{someuser}/{chia}-blockchain

-recommend pouring agem (the fork manager) into the host (chia) blockchain and then pour all successive forks into the host chain using that manager.
+recommend pouring agem (the fork manager) into the host (chia) blockchain and then pour all successive forks into the host chain using that manager from within the host environment as follows.

 cd into the blockchain environment